alembakhytzhanova/leetcode/README.md

-# leetcode

-Certainly!
-Here's a README file template for a LeetCode project:

----

 # LeetCode Problem Solutions

 This repository contains solutions to problems from the LeetCode platform.
 LeetCode offers a variety of algorithm, data structure, and interview-related problems that are helpful for preparing for technical interviews in the IT industry.